malloydata/malloy/docs/_src/language/source.md

 ### Limiting Access to Fields

-The list of fields available in an explore from its source can be limited.
+The list of fields available in a source  can be limited.
 This can be done either by `accept`ing a list of fields to include (in which case any other field from the source is excluded, i.e. an "allow list") or by `except`ing a list of fields to exclude (any other field is included, i.e. a "deny list").
 These cannot be used in conjunction with one another.

 **Accepting fields**